skipperkongen/data-science/jq-data-wrangling.md

 ### Filtering

-Here we show how to filter tweets on a condition.
+A JSON file can be filtered according to a condition.

 For example, to extract only tweets that have a valid coordinate, i.e. the 'geo' attribute is not null, use a selection: